andrew-drogalis/Ideal-Home-Location/assets/wiki/methodology.md

 ## Scoring Prioritization

-The
+The scoring system is organized into categories based on order of importance.
+The most important categories have the highest score value and influence the final result with a higher weighting.

 ### Location Search Results

 The location search results takes first priority over all other metrics.
-The location radius selected will limit the results to only show the cities within the radius of the submitted city.
-If more than one cities is input the results will be from the center distance of the cities.
+The location radius selected will limit the results to only show the cities within the radius of the user selected city.
+If more than one cities is selected the results will be from the center point coordinates between all of the cities.

 ### Home Affordability & Household Income

-T
+The affordability of the home and household income is the second most important category.
+The score is based on how closely the user calculated home price and user input income are to the city median values.
+The median absolute deviation in the home price and income of the city is used to gauge the relative distance from the median.

 ### Weather Selections

-T
+The weather selections are the third most important criteria.
+The seasonality of the region accounts for the majority of the weather score.
+The next most important factors are the temperature, precipitation, and sunshine scores.
+These are all based on how closely the matching city meets the user selected values.

 ### Dynamic Importance Selections

-T
+The selections with options for importance inputs have a dynamic score based on the user selected numerical value.
+Any categories without an implied importance need to account for differing personal priorities.
+To calculate the score, the matching city values are compared to the user selected values, and then they're multiplied by the user selected numerical importance.

 ### Fixed Score Metrics

-T
+The lowest priority scoring metrics are the options without a user selected importance input.
+These are calculated in a similar method to the dynamic importance selection, with the only difference being no multiplication of a user selected value.

-## Final Results
+## Final Result

-The final result is the city with the highest score and the final region is the three digit zipcode prefix for the associated city.
+The final result is calculated by using the sum of the city score and the region score.
+The region score is the average score of all the cities within the region's boundaries.
+The city with the highest score and the associated final three digit zipcode region are output to the OpenStreetMap and the results page.

-The final result is calcuated by using the sum of the city score and the region score.